vaginessa/dns-wiki/FAQ.md

     iptables -P OUTPUT ACCEPT
     exit 0

-Or within the app itself.
+Or within the app itself or via the AFWall+ widget.

 <a name="FAQ25"></a>
 ##### (25) Can you help me with rooting my device?